Skip to main content

 Administrative Investigations

-These internal investigations focus on operational issues within an organization.
+These are internal investigations that focus on operational and employee-related issues within an organization.

-• Resolve operational issues like slow servers or network congestion.
+• Resolve operational problems like slow networks or system errors

-• Include root cause analysis to identify underlying problems.
+• Perform root cause analysis to identify underlying issues

 Criminal Investigations

-Conducted by law enforcement agencies, these investigations address violations of criminal law.
+These investigations are conducted by law enforcement to address violations of criminal law.

-• Penalties may include fines or possible jail time.
+• Penalties may include fines or jail time

-• Use the "beyond a reasonable doubt" standard for evidence.
+• Follow the "beyond a reasonable doubt" standard

-Beyond a Reasonable Doubt: It means the evidence must be so convincing that there is no reasonable doubt in a juror's mind about the defendant's guilt.
+Beyond a Reasonable Doubt: Evidence must be convincing enough that no reasonable person would doubt the defendant’s guilt.

 Civil Investigations

-• Utilize the "preponderance of the evidence" standard.
+• Use the "preponderance of the evidence" standard

-Preponderance of the Evidence: It means that one side's evidence is more convincing than the other's, showing that something is more likely true than not.
+Preponderance of the Evidence: One side’s evidence is more convincing and likely true than the other side’s.

 Regulatory Investigations

-• Can be civil or criminal based on the case type.
+• Can be civil or criminal depending on the case

-• Non-governmental organizations may also enforce compliance (e.g., PCI DSS).
+• Organizations may also follow industry regulations (e.g., PCI DSS)

 Interviews in Investigations